rajman62/NLP-Pipeline/Readme.md

 4. the foma transducer is called with every remaining token.
 The tokens are passed as is to the transducer.
 For example `"! "` is passed to the transducer, not `"!"`.
 5. every match of invisibleCharacterRegex inside the tokens is removed.

+## Transducer
+For the moment, only lexec files are loaded.
+Soon the file loading will be extended to foma files.

 ## Syntactic configuration and execution example